cs3216/cs3216.github.io/website/coursework/seminar/index.md

 Perhaps it is impossible to cover all the suggested points above in 7 minutes?
 Well, the point here is to make a thoughtful presentation.
 You need to work out as a group exactly what to do if you can't fit everything into 7 minutes.
 Sometimes less is more.
 Sometimes it's not.
 Life is full of hard questions.

-You can present using PowerPoint, Keynote or whatever tools you wish to use.
+You can present using PowerPoint, Keynote, Google Slides, or whatever tools you wish to use.
 Surprise us (in a good way) if you can. **BEFORE submitting**, please ensure that your slides auto-advance every 20 seconds.
 No cheating! 😜

 Following the presentation, there will be a short Q&A session opened to the rest of the class for a maximum of 3 minutes.